-Cranberry Orange Coffee Cake with Pecan Streusel is a lightened up coffee cake that’s studded with fresh cranberries and is bursting with fresh orange flavor!
+Cranberry Coffee Cake with Pecan Streusel is light and fluffy, studded with fresh cranberries and bursting with orange flavor.
+It’s perfect for holiday brunch!

 Have you done any Christmas baking yet?
 So far I haven’t baked any cookies but I think that will have changed by the end of the week.
 I’m craving my gingerbread macadamia biscotti, chocolate chip hazelnut snowball cookies, and my favorite peppermint bark to name a few.